wichmannpas/simple_status/README.md

 rm /tmp/temporary_status
 ```

-Additionally, you may want to modify the template you are using to fit to your needs.
-Especially the title and the headline may be relevant to you.
 You can use only the alerting feature of this script, however the main focus lies on the statistics; so you would probably being better of with an even simpler solution in order to only get email alerts (i.e. the check_host method in the script would likely be all you need for that).

 Example
 -------